nats-io/nats-site/content/blog/exploring-nats-as-a-backend-for-k3s.md

 ![k3s with NATS](/img/k3s-nats.png)

-The main takeaways include:
+The main takeaways:

-- The ability to deploy multiple k3s clusters, each having their own isolated [account][accounts] and KV bucket to store cluster state on a shared NATS system.
+- Each k3s cluster can have their own isolated [account][accounts] and KV bucket to store cluster state on a shared NATS system.
-- The ability for _applications running in k3s_ to leverage the same NATS system for their workloads (within their own accounts).
+- Applications running in k3s can leverage the same NATS system for their workloads (within their own accounts) as what k3s does.
-- The ability to create cross-region mirrors of the KV buckets for straightforward backup/restore disaster recovery scenarios.
+- Cross-region mirrors of the KV buckets can be created for straightforward backup/restore disaster recovery scenarios.

 Given this is one NATS system, an operator gets end-to-end visibility and management of all of these assets out-of-the-box.
 Check out the [k3s-on-nats demo repo][demo] to try it out youself.